 Eating out.
 Blow job.
 Going down.
 Giving head.
 No matter what you call it, oral sex is healthy and normal.
-It’s a good way to give someone pleasure and there’s no risk of pregnancy, but not everyone has a “taste” for it.
+It’s a good way to give someone pleasure and there’s no risk of pregnancy (if that’s something you’re worried about), but not everyone has a “taste” for it.

 What is oral sex?